ciotto/css-html-js-minify/README.md

   --version             show programs version number and exit -w WRAP, --wrap WRAP  Wrap Output to N chars per line, CSS Only.
   --quiet               Quiet, force disable all Logging.
+  --checkupdates        Check for Updates from Internet.

 CSS-HTML-JS-Minify:
 Takes a file or folder full path string and process all CSS/HTML/JS found.
-If argument is not a file or folder it will fail and raise errors.
+If argument is not a file or folder it will fail.
+This does Not Obfuscate.
 StdIn to StdOut is deprecated since may fail with unicode characters.
 ```